kpan7202/auto-sklearn/README.md

-# auto-sklearn
+# Auto-Sklearn
-Testing the capability of Python library Auto-Sklearn
+Testing the capability of Python library Auto-Sklearn with regression and classification problems